What Is Cellulitis?

 What Causes Cellulitis?

-But cellulitis can also start in areas where the skin isn't broken, especially in people who have conditions or who take medicines that affect the immune system.
+Cellulitis can also sometimes happen when there isn’t any obvious broken skin, especially in people who have chronic conditions or who take medicines that affect the immune system.

 What Are the Signs & Symptoms of Cellulitis?